 Under our own sponsorship as well as activity at FHCRC, we have four product candidates in active clinical trials: ActimabTM-A (HuM195-Ac-225), IomabTM-B (BC8-I-131), BC8-Y-90 and BC8-SA.
 At this time, the Company is actively pursuing development of ActimabTM-A and IomabTM-B while BC8-Y-90 and BC8-SA are in physician sponsored clinical phase I trials at the Fred Hutchinson Cancer Research Center.
 ActimabTM-A is a combination of the monoclonal antibody we have in-licensed, Lintuzumab (HuM195), and the alpha emitting isotope actinium 225.
-ActimabTM-A has shown promising results throughout preclinical development and an ongoing clinical trial started in 2006 in treating acute myeloid leukemia (AML) in the elderly.
+ActimabTM-A has shown promising results throughout preclinical development and an ongoing clinical trial started in 2006 in treating AML in the elderly.
 We have expanded the number of patients and number of clinical centers by commencing a new AML clinical trial which we have launched in 2012.
 This trial targets newly diagnosed AML patients over the age of 60.
 In order to conduct the trial we are engaged in funding, monitoring and quality assurance and control of the Lintuzumab antibody; procurement of actinium 225 isotope; funding, monitoring and quality assurance and control of the drug candidate ActimabTM-A manufacturing and organizing and monitoring clinical trials.
-We estimate that the direct costs to completion of both parts of the ongoing Phase 1/2 trial will be approximately US \$7.5 million.
+We estimate that the direct costs to completion of both parts of the ongoing Phase 1/2 trial will be approximately \$7 million.
 Assuming a successful trial we intend to explore outlicensing the ActimabTM-A product and potentially receiving payments for co-developing the product with a partner.
 IomabTM-B is a combination of the in-licensed monoclonal antibody BC8 and the beta emitting radioisotope iodine 131.
-This construct has been extensively tested in Phase I and Phase II clinical trials in approximately 250 patients with different blood cancer indications who were in need of a hematopoietic stem cell transplantation (HSCT).
-IomabTM-B is used to condition the bone marrow of these patients by destroying blood cancer cells in their bone marrow and elsewhere thus allowing for a subsequent transplant containing healthy donor bone marrow stem cells.
-We have decided to develop this drug candidate by initially focusing on the patients over 55 with active acute myeloid leukemia in relapse and/or refractory to existing treatments.
-Our intention is to request the FDA to allow us to enter into a pivotal trial with IomabTM-B. We estimate the direct costs of such a trial to completion anticipated in 2016 will be approximately US \$15 million, and up to approximately \$25 million for both trials.
+This construct has been extensively tested in Phase 1 and Phase 2 clinical trials in approximately 250 patients with different blood cancer indications who were in need of a hematopoietic stem cell transplantation (HSCT).
+IomabTMB is used to condition the bone marrow of these patients by destroying blood cancer cells in their bone marrow and elsewhere thus allowing for a subsequent transplant containing healthy donor bone marrow stem cells.
+We have decided to develop this drug candidate by initially focusing on the patients over 50 with active acute myeloid leukemia in relapse and/or refractory to existing treatments.
+Our intention is to request the FDA to allow us to enter into a pivotal trial with IomabTM-B. We estimate the direct costs of such a trial to completion anticipated in 2016 will be approximately US \$15 million, and up to approximately \$25 million for both

 We have primarily management position employees and consultants who direct, organize and monitor the activities described above through contractors.
-Much of the in vivo laboratory and clinical work contracted for by the Company has been conducted at Memorial Sloan-Kettering Cancer Center in New York.
-The Company has also made clinical trial arrangements with other well known cancer centers
+Much of the in vivo laboratory and clinical work contracted for by us has been conducted at Memorial Sloan-Kettering Cancer Center in New York.
+We have also made clinical trial arrangements with other well-known cancer centers.

-Our ActimabTM-A drug candidate and its components are contract manufactured and maintained under our supervision by specialized contract manufacturers and suppliers in the U.S., including IsoTex Diagnostics, Oak Ridge National Laboratory, Pacific GMP, Fischer Bioservices, BioReliance and others.
+Our ActimabTM-A drug candidate and its components are contract manufactured and maintained under our supervision by specialized contract manufacturers and suppliers in the United States., including IsoTex Diagnostics, Oak Ridge National Laboratory, Pacific GMP, Fischer Bioservices, BioReliance and others.

 We are a development stage company and have never generated revenue.
-Currently we do not have a stable recurring source of revenues sufficient to cover our operating costs.
-As of December 31, 2012, we had an accumulated deficit of \$55.7 million.
-We incurred net losses of \$8.3 million and \$3.4 million in the years ending December 31, 2012 and 2011, respectively.
+Currently, we do not have a stable recurring source of revenues sufficient to cover our operating costs.
+As of December 31, 2013, we had an accumulated deficit of approximately \$66.5 million.
+We incurred net losses of approximately \$10.8 million and \$8.4 million in the years ended December 31, 2013 and 2012, respectively.